phantombuster/nickjs/README.md

 # This is just to have our CasperJS+PhantomJS working.
 It's not related to NickJS
 export PHANTOMJS_EXECUTABLE=node_modules/phantomjs-prebuilt/lib/phantom/bin/phantomjs

-# Note: In the following examples, the way NickJS is launched will change in the future
+# Note: In the following example, the way NickJS is launched will change in the future
 # (when we'll have our own launcher)

 # Test our NickJS project by scraping Google and taking a screenshot